philwild/infosecdocs/docs/README.md

    <img src="./Images/Login&Install.png" width=50% height=50%>

+    Note: The ability to install Apps and Add-ons directly into your Splunk environment requires internet connectivity.
+Your Splunk environment must be able to access https://splunkbase.splunk.com over port TCP/443.
+If searching for additional apps like the InfoSec app is not producing any results, you may have a problem with Internet connectivity.
+If the only method of gaining access is through a proxy server, then this must be configured.
+Instructions on how to configure Splunk to use your HTTP Proxy Server can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Admin/ConfigureSplunkforproxy).

+    If configuring Internet access for your Splunk environment is not possible, you can still install apps manually via a two step process.
+You will need to download the apps from [Splunkbase](https://splunkbase.splunk.com) to your desktop and then install the apps into your Splunk environment via "[Install app from file](https://community.splunk.com/t5/Archive/How-to-install-a-splunk-app/m-p/87912)".
+This app instalation method is not applicable for Splunk Cloud.

    If you have a larger distributed Splunk Enterprise environment you only need to install the InfoSec app on the search head.
 It does not need to be installed on the indexers.

 The InfoSec app for Splunk should now be installed.
 To confirm this, select the InfoSec app from the App menu (see step 2, above).
 You should be presented with the "Security Posture" dashboard.

 **Additional Apps and Add-ons**